 In the event of an RA, pilots shall:

-1) respond immediately by following the RA as indicated, unless doing so would jeopardize the safety of the aeroplane;
+1) respond immediately by following the RA as indicated, unless doing so would jeopardise the safety of the aircraft;

 2) follow the RA even if there is a conflict between the RA and an air traffic control (ATC) instruction to manoeuvre;